leedex-chain/leedex-ui/README.md

 ## BrowserStack

-The Graphene UI is integrated with BrowserStack (https://www.browserstack.com) to allow manual compatibility testing across devices and browser versions.
+The LEEDEX UI is integrated with BrowserStack (https://www.browserstack.com) to allow manual compatibility testing across devices and browser versions.
 In the future we will switch to a automated Selenium testing framework.
 ![image](https://user-images.githubusercontent.com/33128181/48697885-05f8d880-ebe6-11e8-95a2-d87516cbb3d9.png)

-## Release Branches
-Development is processed through two week milestones.
-There are three branches that forms the current release process.

-### Develop
-All PRs should be pushed to the `develop` branch.
-At the end of each milestone this branch is pushed to `staging`.
-New commits are automatically deployed to this branch and published for review.

-### Staging (Current Release Candidate)
-At the end of each milestone, `develop` branch is pushed to staging and forms the Release Candidate.
-The date of the RC forms the name, ie. 190214-RC*.

-Application breaking issues and bugs should be submitted to the issue tracker and PRs should be pushed to `staging`.

-### Master (stable)
-When all issues to the current RC are fixed, `staging` branch is released to the stable `master` branch.